-The New York Empire State Manufacturing Index in the United States fell 5.1 points from the previous month to 3.7 in March 2019, missing market expectations of 10.
-It is the weakest reading since May 2017, as the new orders index declined 4.5 points to 3 and the shipments index dropped 2.7 to 7.7.
-Delivery times and inventories held steady.
-Labor market indicators pointed to a rise in employment (+9.7 points to 13.8), while the average workweek index turned negative for the first time since 2016 (-5.9 points to -3.4).
-On the price front, the prices paid index rose for the first time in four months, pointing to a pickup in input prices, while the prices received index eased, indicating a slowing in selling price increases.
-Looking ahead, firms remained fairly optimistic about future conditions.
-NY Empire State Manufacturing Index in the United States averaged 8.80 Index Points from 2001 until 2019, reaching an all time high of 39 Index Points in April of 2004 and a record low of -34.40 Index Points in February of 2009.
+The New York Empire State Manufacturing Index in the United States rose to 17.8 in May 2019 from 10.1 in the previous month and beating market expectations of 8.5.
+It is the strongest reading in six months, as new orders (9.7 vs 7.5 in April) and shipments (16.3 vs 8.6) increased at a faster pace.
+Meanwhile, delivery times (0.7 vs 7.0) and inventories (-4.1 vs 8.4) moved slightly lower.
+Labor market indicators pointed to small increases in employment (4.7 vs 11.9) and hours worked (4.4 vs 4.3).
+Price indexes were little changed, suggesting that prices increased at about the same pace as last month.
+Looking ahead, the six-month outlook indicated that firms were significantly more optimistic about future conditions.
+NY Empire State Manufacturing Index in the United States averaged 8.84 Index Points from 2001 until 2019, reaching an all time high of 39 Index Points in April of 2004 and a record low of -34.40 Index Points in February of 2009.